SSoelvsten/adiar/FUTURE_WORK.md

 - Parallelisable Cache-oblivious priority queue, such as the one in [[Sitchinava12](#references)].

-#### Layer-aware priority queus
+#### Parallel Layer-aware priority queue

 Already just allowing the priority queue to be sorted on a different thread than where all other computation happens may improve performance.

-But, since all computation is layer by layer and (except for _Apply_ and _Reduce_) no information goes across the same layer, then one may prepare the next layer (_i+1_) while processing the current (_i_).
-When information is pushed from layer _i_ to _i+1_ one may then just sort those nodes separately and merge the two sorted lists implicitly when popping elements later.
+1. **Layer i → layer j > i+1**

+    Since the layer-aware priority queue knows which layer is the current and which one is the next, then the priority queue may on a separate thread prepare all requests send to layer _i+1_ from a layer prior to _i_ ahead of time.
+It may place these requests in sorted order in a separate list, which may then be implicitly merged when popping elements for layer _i+1_.

 #### Reduction Rule 2 within the merge sorting